Dev.Chan64's Blog

 Definition

-Refers to a state where essential elements for system operation such as CI/CD, monitoring, log collection, and test automation are inadequate or missing, leading to reduced operational efficiency and response capability in handling issues.
+This refers to a state in which essential operating foundations such as CI/CD, monitoring, log collection, and test automation are weak or missing, reducing operational efficiency and incident response capability.

 Organizational Causes